 What is Enamel and How Does it Work?

 If you’ve ever been to the dentist, then you’ve heard them talk about enamel.
 Dentists spend a lot of time talking to their patients about enamel, plaque, and tooth decay.
-But, to really understand how to keep your teeth healthy, you have to know what enamel is and how best to take care of it.
-Here is a beginners guide to understanding enamel.
+We believe that to really understand how to keep your teeth healthy, you have to know what enamel is and how best to take care of it.

 What is enamel?